Skip to content

 Early-phase config

 early.lua runs before the binary parses argv, so it's the only place where you can declare new CLI flags or opt out of bundled modules.
+Use it when you need to change smelt's behaviour from the command line, for example, adding a --ci flag that switches to headless mode and disables interactive dialogs, or to prevent unwanted built-in tools from ever loading.
 The rest of init.lua runs as normal afterwards.

 -- ~/.config/smelt/early.lua